artsy/ezel-assets/README.md

 # ezel-assets

-A convetion over config CLI to take a folder of stylus & browserify files, iterate through them running transforms, minification, gzip, and spit them out to another folder.
+A convention over config CLI to take a folder of stylus & browserify files, iterate through them running transforms, minification, gzip, and spit them out to another folder.
 Used as a task in production deploys at Artsy, but maybe useful outside of that as well.
 Uses your app's dependencies so make sure to specify `"browserify":"*", "stylus":"*"` in your package.json.

 ## Example